gitlabhq/gitlabhq/doc/license/README.md

 Once you've uploaded your license, all GitLab Enterprise Edition functionality will be active until the end of the license period.

-You can review the license details at any moment in the License section of the Admin Area.
+You can review the license details at any time in the License section of the Admin Area.

 ![details.png](details.png)